What is the climate like in Nueva Andalucia throughout the year?

 “Nueva Andalucia enjoys up to 12 hours of sunshine daily during peak summer.”

 For residents, this season means poolside relaxation, golf in the early mornings, and evening dining outdoors.
 It’s also peak tourist season, which fuels rental demand.
-Villas with pools and shaded terraces are particularly sought-after during these months.
+Villas with pools and shaded terraces are particularly sought-after during these months, especially by those evaluating investment opportunities in Nueva Andalucia property.

 How mild are winters in Nueva Andalucia?